 I’d like to see these contribution limits raised substantially.
 The more we can encourage people to save for future medical expenses, the stronger our society will be.
 I also believe that people should be able to pay for their health insurance from their HSA.
 Currently, people who purchase their own health insurance are penalized in comparison to people who receive insurance from an employer, because the individual must pay taxes on that expense.
 If an employer provides this as a benefit, it is tax-free.

 If any tax breaks are to be given for purchasing health insurance, it is individuals who should be favored, not corporations.
 People who spend their own money, on health insurance or medical expenses, always pay more attention than bureaucrats and politicians spending the taxpayer’s money.
 And it is greater attention to costs, from the consumer, that can drive down healthcare costs.
+Understand more about your HSA and how it works here.

 So I believe tax policies should promote individual responsibility and decision-making.
 What do you think?